nikitinvv/tomo_admm/README.md

 2) test_tomo.py - reconstruction by the cg method

-3) test_admm.py - reconstruction by the cg method
+3) test_admm.py - reconstruction by the admm method